AkwGaniu/akwganiu/README.md

 I like to see my self as a Programmer or a Full-stack developer with a mixture of other stuff.
 However, I am much more comfortable working on stuff on the backend.

-Whenever I'm not on my laptop coding, I am listening to Quranic recitations, discussing with friends or exploring nature by talking a walk down the street.
+Whenever I'm not on my laptop coding, I am listening to Quranic recitations, discussing with friends or exploring nature by taking a walk down the street.

 Have a little something you want to talk to me about?
 [Send a mail](mailto:ganiu.akowanu@gmail.com)